MU-Enigma/BattleShip-BattleGround/Battleship/README.md

     Note : When you activate missile Hawkeye, the very next move is treated as your special attack.

-7. The board dimensions are 10x10.
+7. The board is a 2D matrix of 1s and 0s.

+    How to Set Up Board :
+    * There are 5 ships.
+One of size 2, two of size 3 , and two of size 4.

+    * The presence of a ship is determined by 1s in the matrix.
+So,
+    ```
+    board = [
+        [1,1,1],
+        [0,0,0],
+        [1,1,1]
+    ]
+    ```
+     means there are two ship of size 3 at the first row and last row.

+    * The ships cannot be placed diagonally, but can be placed horizontally and Vertically only.
+Note that the ships cannot overlap!

+    ```
+    board = [
+        [1,0,0],
+        [0,1,0],
+        [0,0,1]
+    ]

+    OR

+    board = [
+        [1,0,0],
+        [0,0,1],
+        [1,0,0]
+    ]
+    ```
+    are not a valid ship position of a ship!

 8. The following link redirects you to a sample code that every team is expected to submit.
-[Click here](https://github.com/MU-Enigma/BattleShip-BattleGround/blob/master/Battleship/example_submission/team1.py).
+Check out the valid board settings!
+[Click here for 1st example code](https://github.com/MU-Enigma/BattleShip-BattleGround/blob/master/Battleship/example_submission/team1.py).
+[Click here for 2nd example code](https://github.com/MU-Enigma/BattleShip-BattleGround/blob/master/Battleship/example_submission/team2.py).
 You may use the same as a boiler plate for your code submission.

 9. Know more about the classic [BattleShip Game](https://www.youtube.com/watch?v=RY4nAyRgkLo)